If your books are set up in accordance with GAAP (generally accepted accounting principles), this feature can save you a lot of time.

 Now that you know how to configure the export, let’s run through the first export.
 BridalLive will only export information that it has not already exported.
 So you can run this over and over without worrying about duplicating information in QuickBooks.

-To start the export, click “Export to QuickBooks Online”.
+To start the export, click the "Export to QuickBooks Online" button.

-If BridalLive is unable to match the accounts (highlighted in red), you can either select the appropriate QuickBooks account from the dropdown or go into your QuickBooks account o add the accounts that are missing.
+If BridalLive is unable to match the accounts (highlighted in red), you can either select the appropriate QuickBooks account from the dropdown or go into QuickBooks and add the accounts that are missing.
 Please consult with your accountant to correctly create the accounts.
 Once you’ve added the new accounts, run the Export again.
-You should be able to select your new Accounts.
+You will be able to select your new Accounts.

 Second, BridalLive is going to attempt to link you QuickBooks Vendors with BridalLive Vendors.
 We call these Vendor Mappings.

 If you get the "Fix Issue" button, there are some vendors in BridalLive that either don’t exist in QuickBooks or exist with a different name.
 BridalLive gives us an option to Add the vendor to QuickBooks.
 This will add the vendor using the information on the Vendor’s profile in BridalLive.

 Receiving Item and BridalLive Customer Entities